 Nano fish tanks have become very popular over the past couple of years, as it makes owning fish easier.
 You also find that these types of aquariums are also much cheaper than alternatives, another reason why they have become very popular.

-Now when it comes to actually keeping fish, you can go as simple as you want and just have a basic freshwater setup.
-Alternatively you can create a really beautiful setup with a nice environment and a few small fish.
+Now when it comes to actually keep fish, you can go as simple as you want and just have a basic freshwater setup.
+Alternatively, you can create a really beautiful setup with a nice environment and a few small fish.

 The main thing you need to focus on and understand is keeping water parameters stable, with less water this does require more maintenance.
 However don’t let this put you off, as its very easy to learn and is more than worth it.

 There are a number of benefits to setting up a Nano Aquarium, whether at home or in your office.

 - If you are looking for a cost effective way of keeping fish, Nano aquariums are perfect.
 These small fish tanks cost very little when you compare it to bigger tanks, not only that but equipment such as lighting is cheaper.

 - Unlike traditional fish tanks, these smaller tanks can be cleaned very easily.